H4cK3dR4Du/Disney-Account-Checker/README.md

 # Disney+ Account Checker 🪐
 The best account checker for Disney+, what are you waiting for to try it?
-Here I leave you a preview and the functions it has.
+Here I leave you a video preview and the functions it has.

 ## 📹 Preview